OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for threats through use:**
 * See General controls
-* MONITOR.
-Add use of the model to logs and make it part of incident detection, preferably including detecting inproper functioning of the model.
+* MONITORUSE.
+Add use of the model to logs and make it part of incident detection, including:
+  *  detecting inproper functioning of the model (see CONTINUOUSVALIDATION and UNWANTEDBIASTESTING)
+  *  detecting suspicious patterns of model use (e.g. high frequency - see RATELIMIT)
+  *  detecting suspicious inputs (see DETECTODDINPUT and DETECTADVERSARIALINPUT)

   Links to standards:
   * 27002 Control 8.16 Monitoring activities.
 Gap: good coverage with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
 The 27002 control has no details on that.